Attriumph/Ember.js-Notes/README.md

 11. Ember Data makes a GET request to endpoint, 不一定有真正的 network request（from reading mirage add-on）
 12. Ember Data:

+- Acts as datastore, can retrive data from backend(we do not need to write ajax things)
 - Ember comes with a data management library called Ember Data to help deal with persistent application data， a powerful set of tools for formatting requests, normalizing responses, and efficiently managing a local cache of data.
 - Ember Data requires you to define the structure of the data you wish to provide to your application by extending `DS.Model`.
 - `Ember Data Store service` is injected into all routes and their corresponding controllers in Ember.
 It is the main interface you use to interact with Ember Data.
 In this case, call the `findAll` function on the store and provide it with the name of correspoding model class(`rental` model here), so that Ember Data will attempt to fetch rentals from `/api/rentals`.